EnomisLP/Football/README.md

  • FR-5: A user must be able to create, edit, and delete their own articles.

- • FR-6: Ausermustbeabletofollow other users, like or unlike articles, teams, players and coaches.
+ • FR-6: A user must be able to follow other users, like or unlike articles, teams, players and coaches.

  • FR-7: A user must be able to search for detailed information about articles,